Michael Birenbaum Quintero

 Before arriving at BU, he taught at Bowdoin College.
 He was a visiting post-doctoral fellow at the Anthropology Department at Johns Hopkins University and the Musicology Department of Peabody Conservatory, through an Andrew W. Mellon Fellowship in “Concepts of Diaspora.”
 He was a visiting professor in the doctoral program in Afro-Latin American History, Society and Culture at the Universidad del Valle in Cali, Colombia through a Fulbright Core Scholar Grant.
 He has received awards including the Society for Ethnomusicology’s Seeger Prize and a Fulbright IIE pre-doctoral research grant and was honored to be invited to deliver the keynote address at the 1st Annual Congress of Marimba and Traditional Song of the Colombian Pacific in Buenaventura, Colombia.

-Beyond the academy, Prof. Birenbaum Quintero has also helped design cultural policy initiatives with the Colombian Ministry of Culture, established and directed a grassroots community music archive with the Asociacion de Investigaciones Culturales del Chocó, composed PSA jingles for the Afro-Colombian activist organization Proceso de Comunidades Negras, collaborated with Colombian scholars, appeared on the Afropop Worldwide podcast, and organized tours and workshops with musicians.
+Beyond the academy, Prof. Birenbaum Quintero has also helped design cultural policy initiatives with the Colombian Ministry of Culture, established and directed a grassroots community music archive with the Asociacion de Investigaciones Culturales del Chocó, composed PSA jingles for the Afro-Colombian activist organization Proceso de Comunidades Negras, collaborated with Colombian scholars, appeared on NPR’s Morning Edition and the Afropop Worldwide podcast, and organized tours and workshops with musicians.